 If you choose to be treated at a private hospital that is not one of our Members First or Network hospitals, you may incur large out-of-pocket expenses.
 At fixed fee hospitals, you may have to pay a co-payment.
 To get the most value from your cover, we recommend you use a Members First or Network hospital.

-A waiting period starts from the date you join and is the time between when you joined us and when you are covered for a service or treatment.
+A waiting period is the time when you are not covered for a particular service.
+It starts on the date that you enter Australia or the date that you start your membership, whichever is the later date.
 During a waiting period you are not covered and will not receive any benefits for the types of treatment affected by the waiting period.
 Once the waiting period is over, you will receive the full benefits listed under your cover for that treatment type.

 If you receive a service or treatment during a waiting period, you are not eligible to receive a benefit payment from us regardless of when you submit the claim.
 We will only pay a benefit for treatment received during a waiting period if the treatment is classified as Emergency Treatment (see below for more information on Emergency Treatment).